Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

 The researchers also conducted tests on flavored blunt wraps and hemp-based wraps.
 One thing they found to be strange is that all these wraps didn't pass the tests.
 The research indicates that they all had detectable levels of:

-According to Josh Wurzer, the president of SC Labs and study author, hemp rolling papers appeared to fail most of these tests because there are too many of them in the market.
+According to Josh Wurzer, the president of SC Labs and study author, rolling hemp papers appeared to fail most of these tests because there are too many of them in the market.
 And this is despite being promoted as a cleaner and more natural option.

-Another issue is that these papers are thicker, which may be contributing to the issue at hand.
-In an interview with Forbes, Wurzer stated that while this study may show the presence of contaminants, they shouldn’t cause any alarm among smokers.
+Another issue is that these papers are thicker, which may be contributing to the topic at hand.
+In an interview with Forbes, Wurzer stated that while this study may show the presence of contaminants, they shouldn't cause any alarm among smokers.

 If the results of this study are to be taken as a representation of all cannabis paraphernalia, other states may want to make changes to their requirements.
 Although ceasing smoking altogether would be an overreaction, it may be time that smokers exercised caution.

 The study shows that regular old rolling papers are relatively clean.
-Habitual smokers may want to consider switching to these instead of using blunt wraps.
-The reality is that most cannabis experts aren’t shocked by these findings.
+Habitual smokers may want to consider switching to these instead of blunt wraps.
+The reality is that most cannabis experts aren't shocked by these findings.

-All rolling papers are made using plants, which naturally tend to absorb contaminants and pesticides present in the soil.
-Another factor to note is that despite being a $1.2 billion industry, the rolling papers segment isn’t as heavily regulated like the other cannabis industries.
+All rolling papers are made using plants, which naturally absorb contaminants and pesticides present in the soil.
+Another factor to note is that despite being a $1.2 billion industry, the rolling papers segment isn't as heavily regulated like the other cannabis industries.